iamvisshu/Github-Blog/posts/01SpringBoot.md

 tags: ["Java","Spring Boot"]
 summary: "Why Learn Spring Boot?
 Ditching the Boilerplate for Modern Java Development (Series)."
 cover: "/images/example.png"
+series: "Spring Boot APIs"
+part: 1
 ---

 For years, building applications with the powerful Java Spring Framework meant endless, confusing setup.
 You needed countless XML files, had to manually manage library versions, and spent hours configuring a separate server just to run "Hello World."

 **Spring Boot** changes that entire story.
 It is a lightweight layer built on top of Spring that focuses entirely on **getting you productive immediately.**

-If you’re a developer who values speed, simplicity, and efficiency, here is why Spring Boot is the essential tool in the modern Java landscape.
+If you're a developer who values speed, simplicity, and efficiency, here is why Spring Boot is the essential tool in the modern Java landscape.

 ---